NikitaBobrovs/jg-java-1-online-autumn-november-monday-2020/README.md

   * ⚠️ *Note:* Highly recommended installing JDK via **Intellij IDEA** to avoid complex and inconvenient manual setup process
   * [[Download](https://adoptopenjdk.net)]

 ## Certificate of Completion

 A Certificate of Completion will be issued to students upon their successful fulfilment of course requirements.
-To have successfully completed a course means the student has passed the **easy** course assessment.
+To have successfully completed a course means the student has passed the **beginner** course assessment.

 ## Homework Submission Workflow